ueffel/Keypirinha-PackageControl/README.md

 * Reinstall Package - Deinstalls the package and installs it again (configurations are untouched)
 * Reinstall Untracked - Reinstalls a already installed package, that was not installed through PackageControl (untracked package)
-* Reinstall All Untracked - Does the  Reinstall All Untracked command for all untracked packages
+* Reinstall All Untracked - Does the  Reinstall Untracked command for all untracked packages
 * Update Repository List - Downloads the list of available package again

 ## Installation